 Today I am sharing 2D 1N Ulu Temburong national park itinerary.
 When I was in Brunei last month, I visited Ulu Temburong and it was just perfect!
-There is something for everyone, whether you are a traveller looking to experience what nature has to offer, a city dweller seeking to escape the hustle and bustle for a weekend or someone wanting a digital detox.
+There is something for everyone, whether you are a traveler looking to experience what nature has to offer, a city dweller seeking to escape the hustle and bustle for a weekend, or someone wanting a digital detox.

 If you are visiting Brunei, please don’t just visit the town and say there is not much to see.
 Take advantage of this Ulu Temburong national park itinerary and make the most of your time in Brunei.

 With my short timeframe, I was looking for mostly nature and adventure but I also achieved some level of digital detox which was a bonus!
 Straight off the bat, some of the adventure activities you can do in Ulu Temburong national park are abseiling, flying fox (ziplining across the river), sunrise hike, canopy walk, rafting, wall climbing, canoeing, tubing, and also a cultural experience.

 2 days and 1 night Ulu Temburong national park itinerary

 - 2 days and 1 night Ulu Temburong national park itinerary

 - Sunrise Hike at the Ulu National Park